 The RV toilet in your Airstream is a design that has been used for many years.
-There are two pedals.
-The large pedal opens and closes the slide mechanism, and the smaller pedal opens and closes a water valve.
+There is only one pedal.
+This pedal opens and closes the slide mechanism, and opens the water valve.

-In normal use, when you are hooked up to city water, both pedals are depressed together.
-This dumps the sewage and fresh water and flushes down the side of the bowl.
-Water will continue to run into the bowl for a short time after the pedals are released.
+In normal use, depressing the pedal dumps the sewage and flushes water down the side of the bowl.
+Water will continue to run into the bowl for a short time after the pedal is released.